Thomas Dale: Return to England

 Governor Dale sailed back to England in the spring of 1616 aboard the Treasurer.
-Accompanying him on what was considered an investor-relations journey were John Rolfe, his wife Rebecca (Pocahontas), and their one-year-old son, Thomas Rolfe.
+Accompanying him on what was considered an investor-relations journey were John Rolfe, his wife Pocahontas (Mataoka), and their one-year-old son, Thomas Rolfe.
 Samuel Argall commanded that ship.
-Queen Anne and others were reportedly charmed by Rebecca, and investment in the Virginia Company was enhanced.
-However, soon after leaving London, as John Rolfe and his wife sailed down the Thames River, Rebecca became very ill and died on 21 March 1617 before returning to Virginia.
+Queen Anne and others were reportedly charmed by Pocahontas, and investment in the Virginia Company was enhanced.
+However, soon after leaving London, as John Rolfe and his wife sailed down the Thames River, Pocahontas became very ill and died on 21 March 1617 before returning to Virginia.
 In December that year, Sir Henry Savile wrote to the courtier Sir Dudley Carleton, recommending Dale for office, following his service in Virginia.

 In 1618, Dale was appointed commander of a squadron of six ships, which the East India Company sent out in April to maintain their interests against the aggressive policy of the Dutch and for the relief of Nathaniel Courthope, who was reportedly beleaguered on the island of Run.
 Dale arrived at Bantam in November 1618, and on 23 December he engaged the Dutch fleet off Jacatra (now Jakarta).
 After a sharp action, he put it to flight and laid siege to the Dutch fort at Jacatra, in the swamps around which he seems to have contracted the sickness of which, in the course of the following summer, he died at Masulipatnam in India.